-This bill would amend the FEHA to preclude employers or other covered entities or employment agencies from making non-job-related inquiries or expressing any limitations based on an employee's or applicant's "familial status."
-Specifically, it would amend Government Code section 12940(d) to prevent an employer or employment agency from printing or circulating a publication, or making a verbal or written non-job related inquiry about an applicant or employee's "familial status."
+This bill would amend the FEHA to preclude employers or other covered entities from making non-job-related inquiries or expressing any limitations based on an employee or applicant's "familial status."
+Specifically, it would amend Government Code section 12940(d) to prevent an employer or employment agency from making a verbal or written non-job related inquiry about an applicant or employee's "familial status."
 "Familial status" would be defined in Government Code section 12926(g) and essentially include individuals under the age of 18 who reside with a parent or other person with care and legal custody, and would also apply to individuals who are pregnant or in the process of obtaining care and custody of someone under 18 years of age.